jpnance/pso-kata/README.md

 In this phase, we'll start by creating notions of a league, a franchise, and a player and implement those add, drop, and trade actions.
 Specifically, we'll support the following features:

-* Add franchise to league
+* Register a player with the league
-* Add player to franchise
+* Add a player to a franchise
-* Drop player from franchise
+* Drop a player from a franchise
 * Trade two players from one franchise to another
-* Print the transaction history for the league in the order in which they occurred
+* Maintain a transaction history for the league in the order in which they occur

 ### Acceptance Criteria
 Before any adds, drops, or trades have been made, printing out the transaction history for the league should result in: